NeuroJSON/jsonlab/README.txt

 # Any high-dimensional cell-array will be converted to a 1D array;
 # When processing names containing multi-byte characters, Octave and MATLAB \
-can give different field-names;
+can give different field-names; you can use feature('DefaultCharacterSet','latin1') \
+in MATLAB to get consistant results
-# Can not handle classes;
+# Can not handle classes.
-# Although significantly accelerated, running loadjson for large JSON file may \
-still take some time.

 -------------------------------------------------------------------------------